 Finally, in the event you are still not satisfied with the insurance company’s actions, consider speaking with several personal injury attorneys in your area.
 Most personal injury attorneys do not charge prospective clients for initial office consultations.

-Learn more here: Spot & Defend Against Bad Faith
+Learn more here: Bad Faith in Personal Injury Insurance Claims

 The above is general information.
 Laws change frequently, and across jurisdictions.
 You should get a personalized case evaluation from a licensed attorney.